A Complete Bible Study on the Gifts of the Holy Spirit

 Faith

-This is extraordinary trust in God’s promises and power beyond normal faith.
+This is extraordinary trust in God’s promises and power beyond what might be considered ordinary faith.
+God may use it to strengthen others and to move His people forward in difficult circumstances.

 Gifts of Healing